american bath ind logo

 • Light bulbs over bathtubs and showers must be vapor- and waterproof.

-• Outlets must be ground-fault current (GFCI) interrupter outlets.
+• Outlets must be ground-fault current interrupter (GFCI)

 • Switches must be at least 60 inches away from tubs and showers.
 This is to discourage people standing in these places to turn switches on or off.